fern-api/spring-starter/README.md

-# Express + Fern starter repo
+# Spring + Fern starter repo

-This repo is a starter repo for building an Express server using [Fern](https://github.com/fern-api/fern).
+This repo is a starter repo for building a Spring server using [Fern](https://github.com/fern-api/fern).

 **Fern is an open source format for defining REST APIs.** Fern makes it easy to: